OTRI-Unipd/OTRI/STYLE-GUIDE.md

 ```

 #### 1.3.3 Variable/Parameter documentation
-Parameter documentation is a list of parameters followed by their expected type and on a new line, indeted by 1, a description of what they should contain.
+Parameter documentation is a list of parameters followed by their expected type and on a new line, indented by 1, a description of what they should contain.

 ```Python
 def method_name(self, a : str, d : dict):